AlexIoannides/kubernetes-mlops/README.md

     --data '{"X": [1, 2]}'
 ```

 Note that we need to use Minikube-specific commands as Minikube cannot setup a load balancer for real.
-To tear-down the load balancer, replication controller, pod and Minikube cluster run the following commands,
+To tear-down the load balancer, replication controller, pod and Minikube cluster run the following commands in sequence,

 ```bash
 kubectl delete rc test-ml-score-api